reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerAutomate-createitem-datefromExcel.md

 The error typically appears when the "Create Item" action in SharePoint fails due to the date format not being recognized:

+{{< warning >}}
-**The 'inputs.parameters' of workflow operation 'Create_item' of type 'OpenApiConnection' is not valid.
+The 'inputs.parameters' of workflow operation 'Create_item' of type 'OpenApiConnection' is not valid.
 Error details: Input parameter 'item/StartDate' is required to be of type 'String/date'.
 The runtime value '"44378"' to be converted doesn't have the expected format 'String/date'.**
+{{< /warning >}}

 ![Issue Date 44378](../images/PowerAutomate-createitem-datefromExcel/Date_44378.png)